google/comprehensive-rust/src/android.md

 are familiar with the basics of Rust.
 You should also be familiar with development on the Android Platform (AOSP).

+## Class Format

+The class is meant to be very interactive!
+Please ask questions to drive the exploration of Rust!

 > We will attempt to call Rust from one of your own projects today.
 So try to
 > find a little corner of your code base where we can move some lines of code to
 > Rust.
 The fewer dependencies and "exotic" types the better.
 Something that